Reemann/maternal-loading-of-zebrafish-early-embryo/README.md

   - Scripts for analyzing WGS data (related to Part IV of the article results) are available in `3_WGS_data_analysis`.

 - **Small utilities:**
-  - Scripts for small utilities used in screening and analyzing process are collected in `basic_utilities`.
+  - Scripts and tools for small utilities used throughout the screening and analysis processes are collected in `basic_utilities`.

 ## Citation: